sandyjmacdonald/project-id-creator/README.md

 ![Web UI screenshot](web-ui.png)

 To use the web UI, simply enter a valid three-character user ID into the form field and a PYYYY prefix and random four-letter suffix will be generated.

 The user ID form field will turn green for a valid user ID or red for an invalid one.

-The paste button on the far right copies the generated project ID to your clipboard if the project ID is valid.
+To copy the generated project ID to your clipboard (if the project ID is valid), click the paste button on the far right.

+The regenerate button to the right of the suffix regenerates the suffix.

 ## API endpoints